Welcome to the Exec CTF challenge! Can you break out of a custom-built Python jail and successfully

 Your task is to execute it so that it prints the flag.

-However, built-in execution functions like exec
+However, built-in execution functions like exec and eval are blocked by a

 custom security mechanism.
 The challenge is to bypass these restrictions and successfully run the code